 Tech startups make it easy for schools

-Hyderabad: Startup technology companies are getting ready to tap opportunities in the school segment.
+Hyderabad: Tech Startups are getting ready to tap opportunities in the school segment.
 They are offering bus tracking, messaging services for schools to get in touch with parents and teachers, hosting homework on digital platforms and other allied services to automate many processes.

 Naresh Challagulla, co-founder of Study Monitor, which offers education management solutions, says various administrative chores can be handled efficiently with technology.
 These include admissions, class subjects and timetable, attendance, transport management, library, online courses, assignments, examinations and marks and reports.